ReneeDeLuca/goal-crushers/README.md

-# GoalSense - A Web App for Tracking Goals and Habits
+# Serial Crusher - A Web App for Tracking Goals and Habits

-GoalSense is a full-stack web application designed to help individuals in the neurodivergent community track their goals and habits effortlessly.
+Serial Crusher is a full-stack web application designed to help individuals in the neurodivergent community track their goals and habits effortlessly.
 The user interface is designed with a low perceptual load to ensure ease of use and reduce cognitive strain.

 ## Features